Horizons Change Makers Independent Project has been recognised for challenging students' approach to global issues and the wider world.

 The Change Makers Independent Project, offered to 3rd, 4th and 5th Year Undergraduates is an alternative to an Horizons taught module, enabling students with a particular interest in global issues to explore it in some depth through independent study.
 Supervised by a Change Makers Teaching Fellow, Independent Project students meet with their tutor on a regular basis, developing their work from proposal through to assessment as well as developing their own schedule of work.
 Alongside developing a number of skills, the Independent Project facilitates students pursuing their individual interests in sustainable development through a long essay or portfolio of work.

-Change Makers learning innovation is featured on page 12 of the College's UN SDG booklet:
+Change Makers learning innovation is featured in a case study on the Global Development Hub website:

 Article text (excluding photos or graphics) © Imperial College London.